tribblix/build/patches/openjdk17/README-zero.txt

 illumos-zero-2.patch
 Adds the src/hotspot/os_cpu/solaris_zero directory and contents

-These are current and tested for jkd 16+20.
+These are current and tested for jdk 17+17.
+They don't provide a proper zero port, as they still have x86 assembler that needs to be removed.

 cd to the jdk source that has the other patches applied and

-gpatch -p1 < ${THOME}/build/patches/openjdk16/illumos-zero-1.patch
+gpatch -p1 < ${THOME}/build/patches/openjdk17/illumos-zero-1.patch
-gpatch -p1 < ${THOME}/build/patches/openjdk16/illumos-zero-2.patch
+gpatch -p1 < ${THOME}/build/patches/openjdk17/illumos-zero-2.patch

 Configure:

 env PATH=/usr/bin:/usr/sbin:/usr/sfw/bin:/usr/gnu/bin bash ./configure \
---enable-unlimited-crypto --with-boot-jdk=/usr/jdk/instances/jdk15 \
+--enable-unlimited-crypto --with-boot-jdk=/usr/jdk/instances/jdk16 \
 --with-native-debug-symbols=none \
 --with-toolchain-type=gcc \
 --disable-dtrace \